deckhouse/deckhouse/ee/modules/030-cloud-provider-vsphere/docs/CONFIGURATION.md

 ## List of privileges for using the module

-The list below is equivalent to the list of privileges assigned when configuring the vSphere environment to work with Deckhouse Kubernetes Platform, but is more detailed.
-You can obtain this list yourself using `govc role.ls` and [the command in the corresponding section of the documentation](../../modules/030-cloud-provider-vsphere/environment.html#creating-and-assigning-a-role).
+> Read [the documentation](environment.html#creating-and-assigning-a-role) on how to create and assign a role to a user.

+A detailed list of privileges required for Deckhouse Kubernetes Platform to work in vSphere:

 ```none
 Cns.Searchable